When you create Zaps, you may notice small icons next to certain fields. These represent different field types which have different features.

-A date/time field is a field where you can only input a date and time, and is represented by an icon of a calendar and a clock.
+A date/time field is a field where you can only input a date and time, and is represented by a calendar and clock icon.

-Sometimes, these can get a bit complicated, but Zapier does its best to interpret any date or time you provide.
-For example, all of the below are supported:
+Zapier tries to interpret any date or time you provide.
+For example, all of the following date formats are supported:

 - tomorrow at noon

 - next Friday at 7PM (Friday of the next week, not the current week)